 Dr. Aung is the author of several articles and books on various aspects of TCM, as well as Chinese calligraphy and painting.
 His vision and mission is the integration of TCM, complementary and Western biomedicine, within the context of a more natural and compassionate approach to primary health care for all.

 Events with Dr. Steven K.H.
 Aung, CM, MD, OMD, PhD

-Realign your vital energies with this ancient Chinese wellness practice of breathwork, concentration and movement.
-Gain a greater appreciation of yourself, others and the natural environment through experiencing the gentle, relaxing and rejuvenating aspects of traditional Qi Gong.
+Realign your vital energies with Qi Gong, an ancient Chinese wellness practice of breath-work, concentration, and movement.
+Gain a greater appreciation of yourself, others, and the natural environment through experiencing the gentle, relaxing, and rejuvenating aspects of traditional Qi Gong.
 Learn the four basic breathing techniques and practice them along with concentration and posture/movement exercises.
-Harmonize your Qi (vital energy) with phonation methods using the natural sounds produced by the body.
-With stabilized and sharpened concentration, learn how to assess and heal Qi and medical conditions in a hands-on approach to heal yourself, others and the environment.
-Practice Qi Gong in the natural wilderness…
+Harmonize your Qi (vital energy) with phonation methods using natural sounds produced by the body.
+With stabilized and sharpened concentration, learn how to assess Qi and medical conditions in a hands-on approach to heal yourself, others, and the environment.
+Practice Qi Gong in the natural…